Guilford Township, Hendricks County, Indiana

 Guilford Township is one of twelve townships in Hendricks County, Indiana, United States.
 As of the 2010 census, its population was 27,844.

 History

+Guilford was the first settled township in Hendricks County.
+In 1820 Samuel Herriman, James Dunn, Bat Ramsey, Harris Bay, John W. Bryant, and George Moore settled on White Lick Creek near the Morgan County line.
+Many of the first settlers to arrive in the township were Quakers from Guilford County, North Carolina, and named the township after their old home.

 The Joel Jessup Farm, Noah and Hannah Hadley Kellum House, Kellum-Jessup-Chandler Farm, and Sugar Grove Meetinghouse and Cemetery are listed on the National Register of Historic Places.

 An unnamed Black settlement existed in Guilford Township beginning in the 19th century.
 Several black families lived in the area between Plainfield and Mooresville and established a non-denominational church along White Lick Creek, as well as a colored school before 1870.

 Geography

 Guilford Township covers an area of 35.93 sqmi; of this, 0.13 sqmi or 0.37 percent is water.
 The streams of Black Creek, Clarks Creek, Guilford Branch, Hendricks Creek, Leg Creek, Middle Creek, Moore Creek, Penns Run, Rail Run, Rock Creek, Rogers Creek and West Fork Hendricks Creek run through this township.